UmairTareen/pypsa-eur/README.md

 > pip install -U kaleido

 **Selection of the scenario**:
-- To run the default workflow, activate pypsa-eur and run:
+- To run the default workflow, activate pypsa-eur and run, this will run all scenarios in a sequence:
-> snakemake -call all
+> snakemake -s Snakefile_master -call run_all_scenarios

 - Tu run a different scenario/workflow, use the dedicated Snakefile, e.g:
 > snakemake -s Snakefile_suff -call all